GMC Canyon years to avoid — most common problems

 The signs of a bad torque converter often go from vibration and shuddering to more severe issues like shifting problems and even transmission fluid leaks.
 Eventually, it can lead to a completely seized transmission and that leads to expensive rebuilds.
 So, it’s essential to keep this issue in mind when you set out to take a look at a few used Canyon vehicles.
 A replacement torque converter for the GMC Canyon often goes for around $200 to $500 just for the replacement part.

-Electrical system issues
+4. Electrical system issues

 This one may seem like a small problem, but it’s just as bothersome as engine issues sometimes.
 Of course, it’s not in terms of the problem severity, but rather when it comes to struggles of finding out the source.
-For instance, a bad resistor is known to cause quite a havoc in terms of the A/C unit and its operation, and the same goes for the inoperable dashboard buttons.
+For instance, a bad resistor is known to cause quite havoc in terms of the A/C unit and its operation, and the same goes for the inoperable dashboard buttons.

 The good thing is – you can mostly use the OBD II scanner tool to find out the source of the electrical problems and prevent more serious damage like ECU faults.

-Which GMC Canyon years to avoid?
+Worst GMC Canyon years to avoid

 The GMC Canyon is a reliable and well-built mid-size pickup truck that’s a great bargain on the current used car market.
 If it weren’t for the transmission problems and misfires, it would surely be the top pick among this class of trucks.
-It’s still not far away from that status, so let’s take a closer look at the problematic model years:

 First-generation GMC Canyon (2004-2005 model years)